Lantaka

 The lantaka was cited by the National Commission for Culture and the Arts of the Philippines as an intangible cultural heritage of the country under the 'Traditional Craftsmanship' category that the government may nominate in the UNESCO Intangible Cultural Heritage Lists.
 The documentation of the craft was aided by ICHCAP of UNESCO.

 Etymology

-The name may stem from the Malay word rentak, which means "hammering down" or "ramming down", referencing its loading process (muzzle-loading).
-Ramrod in Malay is called perantak.
+The name may stem from the Malay word lantak, which means "hammering down" or "ramming down", referencing its loading process (muzzle-loading).
+Ramrod in Malay is called pelantak.
 The Malay word rentak means "stamping the feet in anger", "pounding the feet together".

 Description

 The lantaka is the "younger sibling" of the lela; they are smaller, with a length of less than 100 cm.
 Typically, the bore diameters of these cannons were in the range of about 10–50 mm.
 Many of these guns were mounted on swivels (called cagak in Malay) and were known as swivel guns.
 The smaller ones could be mounted almost anywhere including in the rigging.
 Medium-sized cannons were frequently used in reinforced sockets on the vessel's rails and were sometimes referred to as rail guns.
 The heaviest swivel guns were mounted on modified gun carriages to make them more portable.

-Typically the earliest cannon with beautiful ornaments from this region are from foundries in the Malacca Sultanate and Pahang Sultanate, with later models from foundries in the Dutch Republic and the Kingdom of Portugal, next from their respective settlements, and finally from Brunei and other local craftsmen.
-However, there were also double-barreled variants that were used extensively in the Philippines.
-In Malay, these double-barreled variants are called meriam lela "lela cannon" and appear to be longer than typical lantaka.